ocramz/matrix-market-attoparsec/README.md

 ### Naming convention

 We follow the MatrixMarket format definitions, by which a "Matrix" is _sparse_ and stored in coordinate format (row, column, entry), whereas an "Array" is a _dense_ grid of numbers, stored in column-oriented form.
+Algebraic vectors, such as the right-hand sides of equation systems, are stored in Array format, as n-by-1.

 ## Testing